Governor promises to fight Biden to 'gates of hell' as GOP states mount vaccine mandate defense

 Mississippi Gov. Tate Reeves, Alaska Gov. Mike Dunleavy, Arkansas Gov. Asa Hutchinson, Alabama Gov. Kay Ivey, Utah Gov. Spencer J. Cox, Iowa Gov. Kim Reynolds, Idaho Gov. Brad Little also issued messages denouncing the mandate as government overreach, while Gov. Ron DeSantis slammed the mandate ahead of Biden's remarks.

-Biden also targeted both DeSantis and Abbott for their coronavirus responses during his speech, saying he would his "power as president to get them out of the way."
+Biden also targeted both DeSantis and Abbott for their coronavirus responses during his speech, saying he would use his "power as president to get them out of the way."

 DeSantis has not responded to the attack, but his press secretary told Fox News that "the constant stream of insults from the White House" is to "distract" from the administration’s "abject failures."